What's the Difference Between Cat Food and Dog Food, Really?

 Q: Do you have any tips for keeping my dog out of my cat's food, and vice versa?

-Dr. Leslie: Cat food is very tasty to dogs.
+Dr. Donna Waltz: Cat food is very tasty to dogs.
 They can be obsessed trying to get into Fluffy's bowl.
 A "creep feeder" is a feeder that the cat can get into, but the hole is too small for the dog.
 This is one way to keep Fido from Fluffy's food.

 While you're keeping your pets' food separated, treat them to their own special snacks, too.
 Try Meow Mix® Irresistibles® for your cat.